Skip to content

 What Is an AFO?

 An AFO (ankle-foot orthosis) is a brace that wraps around your lower leg, ankle, and foot to provide support, stability, and improved walking ability.
-AFOs are one of the most commonly prescribed orthotic devices in the United States, and they range from lightweight plastic inserts that slip into your shoe to rigid carbon fiber braces that extend up to your calf.
+AFOs are one of the most commonly prescribed orthotic devices in the United States, and they range from lightweight plastic braces that slip into your shoe to high-performance carbon fiber designs that actively assist your stride.

 Most people are prescribed an AFO because of a condition called foot drop, which is the inability to lift the front part of your foot while walking.
 Foot drop is not a disease on its own.
 It is a symptom of an underlying problem, most commonly nerve damage or a neurological condition.
 According to Cleveland Clinic, the two most common causes of foot drop are lumbar radiculopathy (a compressed nerve root in the lower back, especially at the L5 level) and peroneal nerve injury (damage to the nerve that runs along the outside of the knee).